 - Engage in appreciation of theatre through analyzation of both theater as art and theater as entertainment; and help residents increase or establish an appreciation of the impact of theater on social movements.

-Visual Arts Engagement: We aim to develop an environment that fosters our ability to create, curate, critique, and therefore contribute to visual culture.
+- Engage in appreciation of visual arts through developing an environment that fosters our ability to create, curate, critique, and therefore contribute to visual culture.

 Please click here to learn how to apply.
 The Residential Program GAs and Rodin Senior Staff will review all applications.
 If additional information is needed by the committee, your suite / apartment will be contacted.